malramsay64/phd-thesis/03_Dynamics/results.md

 $\eta$ is the shear viscosity, and
 $T$ is the temperature.

+## Structural Relaxation

+The structural relaxation is often referred to as the timescale of importance within a liquid, the intention of the measurement is the timescale on which the liquid loses any memory of it's previous state.
+This is typically measured using the density autocorrelation function.
+The density autocorrelation is a

 ### Diffusion

 The Stokes-Einstein relation was derived for particles undergoing Brownian motion,